xo/usql/README.md

 ## Features and Compatibility

-An overview of `usql`'s features, functionality, and compability with `psql`:
+An overview of `usql`'s features, functionality, and compatibility with `psql`:

 - [Variables and Interpolation][variables]
 - [Backticks][backticks]